Chapter 5160-40 HCBS Waiver VI Program

 (a) The ISP shall list the individual options waiver services and the non-waiver services, regardless of funding source, that are necessary to ensure the enrollee's health and welfare; and

 (b) The ISP shall include an individual funding level as defined in paragraph (B)(5) of this rule.
-If the county board, with the involvement of the individual enrolled on the individual options waiver program, is unable to recommend an ISP that includes a funding level that is within or below the funding range, the county board shall inform the individual of the right to request prior authorization as specified in division 5101:3 of the Administrative Code and shall provide the individual notification of hearing rights as established in paragraph (M) of this rule; and
+If the county board, with the involvement of the individual enrolled on the individual options waiver program, is unable to recommend an ISP that includes a funding level that is within or below the funding range, the county board shall inform the individual of the right to request prior authorization as specified in rule 5123-9-07 of the Administrative Code and shall provide the individual notification of hearing rights as established in paragraph (M) of this rule; and

 (c) The ISP shall contain the following medicaid required elements:

 (i) Type of service to be provided; and